skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 ![Control Chart](/images/intl-data-agile/control-chart.png)
 *Ticket Cycle Times, Last 6 Months*

-Given that the y-axis is an logarithmic scale, we can see some of those early, long running tickets spending nearly 120 days in sprint before being cleared.
+Given that the y-axis is a logarithmic scale, we can see some of those early, long running tickets spending nearly 120 days in sprint before being cleared.
 Variability in elapsed time has reduced.
 Although we've had the average cycle time down to around 1.5 days, we're creeping back up.